What is Cashierest?

-Cashierest is an exchange registered in one of the Asian crypto countries: South Korea.
+Cashierest is an exchange registered in South Korea.
+It has been active since 2018.
 The company director of this exchange is Mr. Won-Joon Park.

 The exchange does not explicitly state that US-investors are prohibited from trading.
 Accordingly, we do believe (but we do not guarantee) that US-investors can trade here.